dohyung97022/awsGuide/README.md

     * Gardrails, set of limits for permissions
     * No permissions are granted by an SCP
     * Apply to all users within organization including root
+    * If a parent OU is deny, child is also denied
+  * ### Consolidate billing
+    * All billing in organization is shared
+    * Can be used to share volume pricing discounts
   * ### To move the master to another organization
     * Remove all members from old organization
     * Delete the old organization